Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 5 Key Features to Look for in a Nonprofit Payment Processor

-If your organization is ready to accept online donations and is looking for the right payment processor, there are several different options.
+If you are ready to accept online donations and is looking for the right payment processor, there are plenty of options on the market!
+However, it’s important to know which features to look out for.
 Below are a few different features you should research when making this decision.

 1. Created for nonprofits

-Payment processors created for nonprofits give organizations options others cannot.
-Features like recurring donations, company matching, donor management, text-to-give, membership campaigns, event-ticketing, crowdfunding, robust donation forms, goal meters, etc. can increase nonprofits’ incomes and encourage donor retention.
+Payment processors created for nonprofits give organizations options that others cannot.
+Features like recurring donations, company donation matching, donor management, text-to-give, membership campaigns, event ticketing, crowdfunding, robust donation forms, and goal meters can increase your income and encourage donor retention.

 2. Flexible payment processing options